EleutherAI/lm-evaluation-harness/docs/task_guide.md

 These YAML configuration files, along with the current codebase commit hash, are intended to be shareable such that providing the YAML config enables another researcher to precisely replicate the evaluation setup used by another, in the case that the prompt or setup differs from standard `lm-eval` task implementations.

-While adding a standard evaluation task on a new dataset can be occasionally as simple as swapping out a Hugging Face dataset path in an existing file, more specialized evaluation setups.
+While adding a standard evaluation task on a new dataset can be occasionally as simple as swapping out a Hugging Face dataset path in an existing file, more specialized evaluation setups also exist.
 Here we'll provide a crash course on the more advanced logic implementable in YAML form available to users.

 If your intended task relies on features beyond what are described in this guide, we'd love to hear about it!
 Feel free to open an issue describing the scenario on Github, create a PR to the project with a proposed implementation, or ask in the `#lm-thunderdome` channel on the EleutherAI discord.